gavincotterill/modulr/CONTRIBUTING.md

 Using modulr and got stuck?
 Post your question as an [issue on GitHub][new_issue].
 While we cannot offer user support, we'll try to do our best to address it, as questions often lead to better documentation or the discovery of bugs.

-Want to ask a question in private?
-Contact the package maintainer by [email][mailto:email].

 ### Propose an idea